verifa/tempoR/README.md

 # No checking for this, used to filter how much details are plotted
 ```

 There is also a variable, `TEMPO_TEAM`, that can be used to use the entries for a specific team in tempo.
 If this is missing from the environment, the teams are read from tempo and the results for each team where the data is accessible will be present in the report.
 If this variable is set to a specific team id, the report will only contain that team and as a final option, if this is set to '0' the report will ignore teams in tempo and simply present the data which is accessible for the used TEMPO_KEY.
-There is a [script](####teams.sh) in the utility folder to help see what teams are configured in tempo.
+There is a [script](####teams.sh) in the `scripts` folder to help see what teams are configured in tempo.

 #### Configuration files